shivam1423/Pest-detection/README.md

 ## How to Run

-Easy way: run this Colab Notebook.
+Easy way: run pest_detection.ipynb Colab Notebook.

+To retrain the weigth you can use pest_detection_weight.ipynb Colab Notebook.

 ## Pest Dataset
 Download Training Dataset from given Link